 Be aware that if you were subject to § 212(e) and changed your status before satisfying the requirement, you are still subject.

 If you are subject to § 212(e), you can apply for a waiver of the two-year foreign residence requirement.
 There are several grounds upon which one can make such an application.

 The other primary restriction of the J-1 visa is that it does not allow the visa holder to have what's called "immigrant intent."
-What this means is that, at the time when you applied for the J-1 visa, you had to prove that you had the intent to return to your home country at the end of your program.
+What this means is that, at the time when you applied for the J-1 visa, you had to demonstrate that you had the intent to return to your home country at the end of your program.

 Consular processing of your green card is always an option if you are concerned about immigrant intent.
 That means that you would leave the U.S. at the end of your H-1B stay and apply from your home country, without having to face dual intent issues.
 See Overview of the H-1B Visa Application Process for more.